Association software | Strategic assessment | Membership engagement

 Measuring engagement is all about data, and you get that data with every member interaction, from tracking website visits to phone calls to face-to-face meetings.

-Here’s where automation software really pays for itself.
+Here’s where automation software becomes member engagement software.
+At this point, it really pays for itself.

 The most common engagement metrics you’ll use are: